-- The Woman in White: It’s okay if your dress has a pattern with a white background, but it shouldn’t “read” as white from a distance.
+- The Woman in White: It’s okay if your wedding guest dress has a pattern with a white background, but it shouldn’t “read” as white from a distance.
 It’s still best to avoid ivory, cream, and even very pale peach or pink shades.

 - Cold Shoulder: Many houses of worship require shoulders to be covered, so make sure to bring along some sort of outerwear if you’re planning on wearing a sleeveless dress.

 If you’re attending a daytime and/or outdoor wedding, chances are the dress code won’t be super formal, but that doesn’t mean you shouldn’t bring your fashion A-game!
 Whether you try out a lemon-hued shift dress or a floral fit-and-flare frock, you can’t go wrong with bright colors or pastels in a ladylike cut.
-If you choose a sleeveless dress, make sure to bring along a cardigan or shawl.

 What did you think?